A Gap Between the Hypergraph and Stabilizer Entropy Cones

-A \textit{graph} is defined by a pair $G = (V,E)$, consisting of a vertex set $V$ and an edge set $E\subseteq V \times V$, where each edge is a pair of vertices.
-In the present context all graphs are taken to be undirected, thus consisting of undirected edges given by unordered vertices.
-A \textit{hypergraph} is a generalization of a graph in which edges are promoted to hyperedges, which are arbitrary subsets of vertices $e\subseteq V$ of cardinality $\abs{e}\geq2$.
-Denoting the power set of $V$ by $\wp(V)$, one thus now upgrades $E$ to a hyperedge set $E\subseteq\wp(V)$.
-Hyperedges can be assigned capacities or weights via a map $\omega: E\to\mathbb{R}_+$ to define a weighted hypergraph in much the same way as it is done for standard graphs.
 A \textit{hypergraph model} for $n$ parties is simply a weighted hypergraph with the following additional structure: a special subset of vertices $\partial V \subseteq V$, referred to as \textit{external}, are assigned to quantum parties via a \textit{coloring}, i.e. a surjective map $\partial V \to [n+1]$ where each $i\in[n]$ corresponds to one party and the $(n+1)^{\text{th}}$ color accounts for the purifier.
 The remaining vertices $V\setminus\partial V$ are generally called \textit{internal} and are responsible for the rich entanglement structure that hypergraph models are able to encode.
 In particular, the entropy of a subsystem $I\subseteq[n]$ in a hypergraph is defined as the total weight of the minimum cut, or \textit{min-cut}, that separates the external vertices colored by $I$ from the others in $\partial V$.

 Hypergraph models encode the entropic structure of a certain class of quantum states, but otherwise make no assumption about the possible underlying properties of those states.
 Because of the graphical and combinatorial nature of hypergraph min-cuts, hypergraph entropies turn out to obey certain constraints.
 These take the form of inequalities which are linear and homogeneous in the entropies, and can be proven using a method based on finding a contraction map.
-Our later results will use inequalities proved with this technique.
-For more details, we refer the interested reader to \cite{Bao:2020zgx}.
+Our later results will use inequalities proved with this technique, which we briefly review.
+For more details, we refer the interested reader to~\cite{Bao:2020zgx}.